 It's no secret – the construction workforce is aging and Canada is already experiencing a shortage of skilled tradespeople.

 The baby boomers are starting to retire.
-In the construction industry alone, we’re talking almost 250,000 of them retiring over the next decade.
-Two hundred and fifty thousand!
+In the construction industry alone, we’re talking around 245,100 of them retiring over the next 10 years.

 So companies are eagerly looking for more new talent – just like you!

 Click on the map below to see how the numbers stack up for your province or territory.